Alien Rage: Plot

 Alien Rage takes place on an asteroid which humans and an alien species known as Vorus were jointly mining for Promethium, a highly efficient but extremely dangerous source of energy.
-After the Vorus turn on the humans and wipe the miners out for violating the agreement of not weaponizing Promethium as planet-cracking weapon, Jack, the player character, is sent to the mining facility to kill the aliens and destroy the facility.
+After the Vorus turn on the humans and wipe the miners out for violating the agreement of not weaponizing Promethium as a planet-cracking weapon, Jack, the player character, is sent to the mining facility to kill the aliens and destroy the facility.

 Development

 Alien Rage was first announced in early April 2012, under the name Alien Fear.
 The game was to be developed using Unreal Engine 3 by City Interactive's Bydgoszcz Studio, and would have a cooperative gameplay (co-op) mode.
 The first screenshots from the game were released two months later, in June 2012.
 In May 2013 the game's name was changed to Alien Rage, and two months later it was announced that the game would be released on the personal computer, Xbox 360, and PlayStation 3 on 24 September 2013.
 The game was eventually released on 24 September 2013 for Windows, 18 October 2013 for the Xbox 360, and 21 October 2013 for the PlayStation 3, with and ESRB rating of Mature.